ofiwg/libfabric/man/fi_cxi.7.md

 *FI_CXI_REQ_BUF_MIN_POSTED*
 :   The minimum number of request buffers that should be posted.
 The default
     minimum posted count is 4.
-Care should be taken to size appropriately based on job scale and traffic.
+The number of buffers will grow unbounded to support outstanding unexpected messages.
+Care should be taken to size appropriately based on job scale and the size of eager data to reduce the need for flow control.

-*FI_CXI_REQ_BUF_MAX_COUNT*
+*FI_CXI_REQ_BUF_MAX_CACHED/FI_CXI_REQ_BUF_MAX_COUNT*
-:   The maximum number of request buffers that can be allocated.
+:   The maximum number of request buffers that will be cached.
 The default
     maximum count is 0.
-A value of 0 indicates the count should be unbounded and scale as required.
-Care should be taken to size appropriately based on job scale and traffic.
+A value of zero indicates that once a request buffer is allocated it will be cached and used as needed.
+A non-zero value can be used with bursty traffic to shrink the number of allocated buffers to a maximum count when they are no longer needed.

 *FI_CXI_MSG_LOSSLESS*
 :   Enable or disable lossless receive matching.
 If hardware resources are